-The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, or the letters of support.
-However, the page limit does apply to all of the application narrative section (Part III).
+The page limit and double-spacing requirement does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract (follow the guidance provided elsewhere in the application package for completing the abstract template), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
+However, the page limit and double-spacing requirement does apply to all of Part III, the application narrative, including all text in charts, tables, figures, graphs, and screen shots.

-We will reject your application if you exceed the page limit; or if you apply other standards and exceed the equivalent of the page limit.
+We will reject your application if you exceed the page limit in the application narrative section; or if you apply standards other than those specified in the application package.